ColeJMitchell/nap-spot-booking-app/README.md

+# To View Our Application Without Cloning It Watch The .mov Video

 # Nap Spot Booking Application
 This project is a graphical user interface (GUI) application built using C++ and the GTK+ toolkit.
 It allows users to book, favorite, and request nap spots on a university campus or any other relevant location.